kenjis/php-framework-benchmark/README.md

 ## Benchmarking Policy

-This is `master` branch.
+This is `optimize` branch.

-* Install a framework according to the official documentation.
-* Use the default configuration.
+This branch accepts optimization like

-  * Don't remove any components/configurations even if they are not used.
+* Removing components/configurations which they are not used.
-  * With minimum changes to run this benchmark.
-* Set environment production/Turn off debug mode.
-* Run optimization which you normally do in your production environment, like composer's `--optimize-autoloader`.

-Some people may think using default configuration is not fair.
-But I think a framework's default configuration is an assertion of what it is.
-It is good to know a framework.
-And I can't optimize all the frameworks.
-Some frameworks are optimized, some are not, it is not fair.
-So I don't remove any components/configurations.
+* Optimized configuration

+Caution: Not all the frameworks are optimized!

-But if you want to interested in benchmarking with optimization (removing components/configurations which are not used), See [optimize](https://github.com/kenjis/php-framework-benchmark/tree/optimize) branch.
+If you want to interested in benchmarking with no optimization/manipulation (removing components/configurations which are not used), See [master](https://github.com/kenjis/php-framework-benchmark/) branch.

 If you find something wrong with my code, please feel free to send Pull Requests.
 But please note optimizing only for "Hello World" is not acceptable.
 Building fastest "Hello World" application is not the goal in this project.